We’ve got a secret…

 One Saturday morning in late July, we were driving from Orlando to Melbourne to celebrate a couple birthdays in the family.
 We naturally spoke of nothing else but our RV life plan during both the drive into Melbourne and back home.
 Really, the excitement and desire to get more and more information on this was overflowing.
-Once again during another long drive on an interstate, we noticed a large billboard for an RV dealership, Camping World, in Cocoa and naturally we decided to make a stop there to check things out before heading back to Orlando, as we learned from previously perusing their Tampa location that they have quite the stock to explore.
+Once again during another long drive on an interstate, we noticed a large billboard for an RV dealership, Camping World, in Cocoa and decided to make a stop there before heading back to Orlando.
+After previously perusing their Tampa location, we learned they have quite the stock to explore.

 Towards the end of our day with the family, we all found ourselves in the living room, randomly watching a marathon of some tiny house show on HGTV.
 It was quite an interesting moment for James and I as we were sitting next to each other in an over-sized chair, listening to everyone comment on their ideas, pros and cons of tiny living and here we were holding onto such a huge secret and all we could do was give each other an occasional glance or hand squeeze.
 Granted, our plan wasn’t to build and live in a tiny house (YET), but it’s pretty much in the same wheelhouse and our family did have some pretty interesting commentary!